bminer/node-static-asset/README.md

 	* Deploy the assets to S3?
 Use `asset.output.s3(opts)`

 By default, static-asset will use `asset.output.local` in production and development environments.
+If you call `asset.output` again, the original output function will be replaced by `fn`.

 Example: